The Web Health

 Prescription Medications

-In cases linked to health issues, such as diabetes or hormone problems, your doctor may give you medicine to control the root cause.
-When the cause improves, the dark skin may lighten too.
+In cases linked to health issues, such as diabetes or hormonal problems, your doctor may prescribe medicines to control the root cause.
+When the cause improves, the dark skin may enlighten.

 Chemical Peels

 Peels use gentle acids to remove old, dark skin and reveal new skin underneath.
-This is often done in a clinic.
+This is often done in clinics.

 Microdermabrasion